romain-mezghenna/ProjetRACin/README.md

 The prototype uses a class-based architecture designed for flexibility and ease of integration with various model providers.
 The abstract factory design pattern allows switching between different model providers without modifying the existing codebase.

-For a detailed view of the class diagram, refer to `class_diagram.jpeg` in the repository.
+For a detailed view of the class diagram, refer to `class_diagram.jpeg` in the `docs/` repository.

+For a detailed view of an example of utilisation, refer to `sequence_diagram.jpeg` in the `docs/` repository.

+For an example of analysis please consul `main.py`.
 ## Getting Started

 ### Downloading the Prototype